What is GreenEarth?

 - D5 has been used safely for more than 40 years in many different applications.

-- D5 can be shipped D.O.T. without any "hazardous materials handling" requirements.
+- D5 can be shipped without any D.O.T. “hazardous materials handling” requirements.

 What are the facts of the bioassay research?

 The bioassay research tested the effects of chronic inhalation of D5 at various levels of exposure for varying lengths of time, on male and female lab rats.
-A small but statistically significant number of female rats exposed at the highest possible exposure level for the longest possible time developed pre-cancerous indicators (they did not develop cancer).
+A small but statistically significant number of female rats in the test cell exposed at the highest possible exposure level for the longest possible time developed precancerous indicators (they did not develop cancer).
 The rats affected in the study were the female rats exposed to the highest achievable vapor concentration of D5, 160 parts per million (ppm), six hours a day continuously for two years.
 By contrast, people who work in a dry cleaning plant are exposed at the lowest measurable vapor concentration of D5, less than 1 ppm on a time-weighted average during an eight-hour workday.

-In order to better understand the preliminary test finding, follow up research was conducted by the Silicones Environmental, Health and Safety Council (SEHSC), the same group that conducted the original test.
+In order to better understand the test findings, follow up research was conducted by the Silicones Environmental, Health and Safety Council (SEHSC), the same group that conducted the original test.
 This research concluded that the effects observed in the original study were rat-specific and concluded that D5 does not pose a health risk to humans.
-This is because silicone is "read" by the female rat pituitary as dopamine, a naturally occurring chemical that can upset the balance of progesterone and estrogen and in turn lead to uterine tumors.
+This is because silicone is “read” by the female rat pituitary as dopamine, a naturally occurring chemical that can upset the balance of progesterone and estrogen and in turn lead to uterine tumors.
 The biological pathway that causes rats to react this way does not exist in humans, and scientific experts concluded that there is no risk to human health.
-This conclusion was also supported by a number of scientific experts, including the Society of Toxicologists.
+This conclusion was supported by a number of scientific experts, including the Society of Toxicologists.